seasketch/python-sap-map/README.md

 # sapmap

+[DEPRECATED] This has become a more general purpose heatmap tool and is maintained at https://github.com/seasketch/heatmap

 ![sapmap package](https://github.com/seasketch/python-sap-map/actions/workflows/test-sapmap.yml/badge.svg)

 `sapmap` takes the areas that a group identifies as important and combines them into a map of `spatial access priorities (SAP)`